dengking/compiler-principle/docs/1-Introduction/1.2-The-Structure-of-a-Compiler/index.md

 >
 > - [The Sema Library](http://clang.llvm.org/docs/InternalsManual.html#id57)[¶](http://clang.llvm.org/docs/InternalsManual.html#the-sema-library)

 ## 1.2.4 Intermediate Code Generation

 In the process of translating a source program into target code, a compiler may construct one or more **intermediate representations**, which can have a variety of forms. **Syntax trees** are a form of **intermediate representation**; they are commonly used during syntax and semantic analysis.

 After syntax and semantic analysis of the source program, many compilers generate an explicit low-level or machine-like intermediate representation, which we can think of as a program for an abstract machine.
-This intermediate representation should have two important properties: it should be easy to produce and it should be easy to translate into the target machine.
+This intermediate representation should have two important properties:

+1、it should be easy to produce

+2、it should be easy to translate into the target machine.

 In Chapter 6, we consider an intermediate form called three-address code, which consists of a sequence of assembly-like instructions with three operands per instruction.
 Each operand can act like a register.
 The output of the intermediate code generator in Fig. 1.7 consists of the three-address code sequence